This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 What Are Afformations?

-The reason afformations work where affirmations often fail comes down to how the brain processes statements versus questions differently.
+The reason afformations work where affirmations often fail comes down to how the mind processes statements versus questions differently.

 A statement can be accepted or rejected.
-When your subconscious rejects an affirmation, it creates resistance — the opposite of the desired effect.
-A question, however, does not trigger the same rejection response.
+When your deeper mind rejects an affirmation it creates resistance — the opposite of the desired effect.
+A question however does not trigger the same rejection response.
 Instead it opens a search process.
-The brain moves into answer-seeking mode, which is a fundamentally different and more productive state than the defensive mode triggered by a rejected statement.
+The mind moves into answer-seeking mode which is a fundamentally different and more productive state than the defensive mode triggered by a rejected statement.

-This means afformations slip past the resistance that blocks affirmations — not by tricking the mind, but by engaging it in a way that is more aligned with how it actually works.
+This means the practice slips past the resistance that blocks affirmations — not by tricking the mind but by engaging it in a way that is more aligned with how it actually works.
+The shift from statement to question is small in form and significant in effect.
+For a broader look at how the deeper mind responds to language and repetition our post on how to reprogram your subconscious mind covers the full picture.

 How to Create Afformations